5 Employee Feedback Examples and How to Use Them

 Earlier this year, you agreed to outline a process for better internal company communication, but it has been months now with no results.
 I think this project has overwhelmed you because you don’t have as much project management experience as we thought.
 So, I would like to partner you with Josh who can coach you through managing a project like this.

 I found some great courses that might help you with XYZ — I’ll send you the details.
 Would you take a look and let me know if you’d be interested in any of them?
-I think this would be helpful and keep you meeting company expectations.
+I think this would be helpful for your skill development and keep you meeting company expectations.

 This is not easy for me to say, but I think it would help if you work on XYZ.
 Polishing this skill could take you to the next level of your career.